Custom Metal Brackets and Mounting Components

 - Material, thickness and whether the part is cosmetic, structural or alignment-critical

-- Critical hole pattern, slots, perpendicular faces and any fastening hardware requirements
+- Critical hole pattern, slotted holes, threaded holes, clearance holes, perpendicular faces and any fastening hardware requirements

 - Any bend-driven features versus machined features such as bosses, pockets or counterbores